gwilding/cosmicwebpersistence/README.md

 conda install -c conda-forge gudhi
 ```

-In addition to `Gudhi`, only `numpy` and `matplotlib` are needed, as well as `tqdm` (for progressbars).
+In addition to `Gudhi`, only `numpy`, `scipy` and `matplotlib` are needed, as well as `tqdm` (for progressbars).
 Alternatively to installing those manually, you can create your own environment within conda from the [`environment.yml`](https://github.com/gwilding/cosmicwebpersistence/blob/main/environment.yml) file in the repository:

 ```
 conda env create -f environment.yml